ewwmy/cheatsheets/microservices-en.md

 │               └───────────┬──────────┘│             │               │
 └───────────────────────────┼───────────┘             └───────────────┘
                             │
-            Fail fast if limit of active requests is reached (request not sent to Service 2)
+                    Fail fast if limit
+                    of active requests
+                    is reached
 ```

 ##### Complicated Service Discovery